 A TWT scheduling AP affiliated with an AP MLD, while announcing a broadcast TWT schedule in the AP’s BSS, may explicitly indicate whether that schedule is an aligned schedule by setting the Aligned subfield in the corresponding Broadcast TWT Parameter Set field to 1.
 An aligned schedule is a broadcast TWT schedule that is available across multiple links such that the target wake times of the schedules on the multiple links are aligned.
 Other TWT parameters of the aligned schedules on those multiple links remain the same as each other.

-TWT scheduled STAs affiliated with a non-AP MLD that are interested in joining an existing aligned schedule on multiple links may send their requests to join the schedule on those links[#16569] separately as specified in 26.8.3.3 (Rules for TWT scheduled STA).
+TWT scheduled STAs affiliated with a non-AP MLD that are interested in joining an existing aligned schedule on multiple setup links may send their requests to join the schedule on those setup links[#16569] separately as specified in 26.8.3.3 (Rules for TWT scheduled STA).

 Between an AP MLD and a non-AP MLD associated with the AP MLD, if an individually addressed TWT Information frame for broadcast TWT with All TWT subfield set to 1, which is intended for one STA affiliated with the associated MLD with a setup link, is transmitted to another STA affiliated with the associated MLD with a setup link and an acknowledgement in response to the TWT Information frame is received, then the STA of the intended link shall consider all the broadcast TWT schedules as suspended starting as soon as practical after the TWT Information frame exchange rather than immediately as described in 26.8.4.3 (TWT Information frame exchange for broadcast TWT).